NitLab/NITOS_Documentation/source/lte.rst

 .. code-block:: bash

 	root@node0XX:~# ifconfig wwan0 netmask 255.255.255.0 -arp up

+For the E398 dongles, no DHCP server is running on the dongle.
+Try setting directly the IP address that the EPC is sending with ifconfig.

 Now you should be able to ping the PDN-GW component of the EPC network (the default configuration uses the 10.0.3.1 IP address) or any other LTE client connected to the network.